bnb-chain/BEPs/BEP2.md

 **Burn Process:**

-- Token owner signs a burn transaction and makes it broadcasted to one of Binance Chain nodes
+- Token owner signs a burn transaction and makes it broadcasted to one of BNB Beacon Chain nodes
-- The Binance Chain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other Binance Chain nodes
+- The BNB Beacon Chain node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other BNB Beacon Chain nodes
 - Burn transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints if the token’s supply is no less than the required amount, and then it decreases the total supply and deducts the fee from the address of the token owner
-- Burned tokens are deducted from the address of the token owner and token info is updated on the Binance Chain
+- Burned tokens are deducted from the address of the token owner and token info is updated on the BNB Beacon Chain

 ## 6. License